willricketts/blog/_posts/2019-11-06-rhea-s-galaxy-map.md

 Based on a system of ephemeral matches, Stellaris's game maps are generated uniquely for each.
 Thus, each time the player creates a new empire or species and starts a game, a new map is generated and configured via the player's selected settings when creating the game.

-One of the major strategies when starting a game of Stellaris is to rapidly expand to claim and build defenses around choke-point systems, or systems that have many connetions as to control the flow of traffic through that portion of the map.
-This is a side-effect of this glactic map model that I'm intent upon creating.
+One of the major strategies when starting a game of Stellaris is to rapidly expand to claim and build defenses around choke-point systems, or systems that have many connections as to control the flow of traffic through that portion of the map.
+This is a side-effect of this galactic map model that I'm intent upon creating.

 ![](https://s3.amazonaws.com/images.willricketts.com/rhea/stellarismap.jpg)